chaoss/website/Community/News/community_manager_use_case.md

 5. The ability to adjust the viewing windows to a month summary level is desired.

-6. Right now Augur does not make it clear that metrics are, by default, aggregated by week.
+6. Right now, Augur does not make it clear that metrics are, by default, aggregated by week.

 7. New contributor response time.
 When a new contributor joins a